mori5321/mybook/src/blog/learn_error_handling_from_golang.md

 Imagine Parser which reads a complex data structure.
 If an error occurs, we wish to report the line and column number at whitch it occurred.
 It makes sense to expose the error produced by it.

 ### Ex2.
 Database Caller
-Imagene Function which makes several calls to a database.
+Imagine Function which makes several calls to a database.
 It should not return an error which unwrap s to the result of one of those calls.
 If the database used by the function is an implementation detail, then exposes errors is a violation of abstraction.

 ``` go:bad_example.go
 // BAD: Abstraction Violation.